-- California Teaching Performance Assessment (CalTPA) originally developed by Educational Testing Service (ETS) and owned by the Commission, revised by a Design Team with a contractor (Evaluation Systems group of Pearson) - edTPA is a national model owned by Stanford University, with a contractor (Evaluation Systems group of Pearson) - Fresno Assessment of Student Teachers (FAST), owned and operated by California State University, Fresno
+- California Teaching Performance Assessment (CalTPA) originally developed by Educational Testing Service (ETS) and owned by the Commission, revised by a Design Team with a contractor (Evaluation Systems group of Pearson) - edTPA is a national model owned by Stanford University, with a contractor (Evaluation Systems group of Pearson)

+• Fresno Assessment of Student Teachers (FAST), owned and operated by California State University, Fresno

-Table 11 below displays the distribution of teacher preparation institutions by TPA models.
-More than two-thirds of teacher preparation institutions use CalTPA and about one-third use edTPA.
+Table 11 below displays the distribution of teacher preparation institutions by Credential type and TPA models.
+Nearly two-thirds of teacher preparation institutions use CalTPA and one-third use edTPA.
 California State University, Fresno uses its own model called FAST.